 So here’s the nitty gritty of how to make the case.
 First, you need a metal measuring tape that you don’t mind cutting up.
 You want the kind with the 1 inch wide tape, thinner than that and it may not have enough snap to close.

 The tape I bought had screws on the back side, which I removed.
 Once I could take the casing apart, you can see the roll of tape below right.
 Inside the center of that roll is more metal tape that works like the spring to make the tape roll back up.
 You have to pull the roll up and cut that metal tape in the center to free the roll.
 Be careful, the cut metal tape has sharp edges.

 Regular scissors worked fine for me to cut the tape, but obviously don’t use your good scissors.
 I trimmed off two 3 inch long pieces to use for my closure.
-As I said, the tape edges are shape, so I also cut the corners at an angle and wrapped them with tape.
+As I said, the tape edges are sharp, so I also cut the corners at an angle and wrapped them with tape.
 I applied several layers of tape to the center of the roll where I cut the metal tape too, to protect from the sharp edges.
 And now I have an easy to store roll for next time I want to make one of these type of pouches.

 My finished case is 3 1/4 inches by 6 inches, and I’ve listed materials for a case that size, which holds child sized glasses.
 For adult sized glasses cut your fabric and flex foam 1 1/2 inches taller and 1 inch wider, and cut your tape pieces one inch wider as well.
 Materials you’ll need:

 - Outer and lining fabrics cut to 9 1/2 inches tall by 8 inches wide

 - One side fusible Flex Foam cut to 6 inches tall by 6 1/2 inches wide